chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/workflow.md

 description: 'A test-driven workflow for building components'
 ---

-Developing user interfaces has always been part art and part science.
-The subjective nature of UI often led to ad-hoc development workflows.
-The lack of a unified approach meant that it was tricky for developers to build durable UIs quickly.

-This chapter shows you how to build UIs in a rigorous, visual test-driven fashion.
+Developing user interfaces has always been ill-defined.
+The subjective nature of UI leads to ad-hoc development workflows and buggy UIs.
+This chapter shares how professional teams build UI in a rigorous, visual test-driven fashion.

 ## Test-driven development